 Are the beverage cups I get at the coffee shop recyclable?

-No. Polystyrene cups do not have any recycling value and should be avoided or put in the trash.
+Not really.
+Polystyrene cups do not have any recycling value and should be avoided or put in the trash.
 Paper coffee and beverage cups quite often have plastic coatings that make them unrecyclable.
 Plastic cups are often food contaminated or imprinted using ink that makes them unrecyclable.
 The City is working with Palm Springs Disposal and our material processor, Burrtec, to investigate whether un-labeled, clean cups made of PET or HDPE (marked with a 1 or 2) are recyclable.

 When will we get residential composting service?